Affiliate links on Android Authority may earn us a commission. Learn more.

-The release of Android 10 includes plenty of new features and improvements for Google’s mobile operating system.
-Perhaps the most controversial new additions are the gesture control features that completely replace the older button design.
+The release of Android 10 in 2019 included plenty of new features and improvements for Google’s mobile operating system.
+Perhaps the most controversial new additions are the Android 10 gestures.
+These control features completely replaced the older button design.
 One Android 10 gesture even lets you launch Google Assistant.

 The use of gesture-based controls are supposed to make it easier to navigate through Android 10’s screens and menus, particularly for phones that have edge-to-edge displays.

-Here’s a quick rundown of everything you need to know about the Android 10 gesture control features, including how to enable them on your phone, how to use them to move through the OS, and more.
+Here’s a quick rundown of everything you need to know about the Android 10 gestures, including how to enable them on your phone, how to use them to move through the OS, and more.

 How to turn on Android 10 gesture controls